NVlabs/Deep_Object_Pose/scripts/nvisii_data_gen/readme.md

 # Adding your own 3d models

-The script as it is loads 3d model that are expressed in the format that was introduced by YCB dataset.
+The script loads 3d models that are expressed in the format that was introduced by YCB dataset.
-But it is fairly easy to change the script to load your own 3d model, NViSII allows you to load different format as well, not just `obj` files.
+But it is fairly easy to change the script to load your own 3d model, [NViSII](https://github.com/owl-project/NVISII) allows you to load different format as well, not just `obj` files.
 In `single_video_pybullet.py` find the following code:

 ```python